KingKyon/NodeJS_NZTA/README.md

 ## Docker
 The docker file is included if you would like to create a docker image for containerization.
 Please see the file named "dockerfile.
-In order to build the image, you will obviously need to have Docker Desktop installed and run the following command in Windows CMD: <br><br>
+In order to build the image, you will obviously need to have Docker Desktop installed and run the following command in Windows Terminal session once you have navigated into the application directory: <br><br>
-`docker build -t <dockerfile path> .`
+`docker build -t <imagename> .`

 ## Usage
 Feel free to use as and how you wish!